sagemath/trac_to_gh/Issue 5510.md

 # Issue 5510: [with patch, not ready for review] update M4RI interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5510

 Original creator: malb